Spring Capsule Wardrobe + How to Create a Capsule Wardrobe

 Spring Outfits for the Office

 These are just four of the looks I created envisioning them for an office environment.
-The square-toe flat is comfortable but more polished than the sneakers.
+The Mary Jane flat is comfortable (and comes in widths) but more polished than the sneakers.
 The laptop tote comes highly recommended and is a color that will look great all year long.
 The scarf adds polish, whether worn around the neck or around the waist in place of a belt.

 Spring Outfits for Social Occasions

 Come spring, a lot of social situations end up outdoors.
-I added a pair of comfortable (I own them myself) low-heeled sandals that you can stand in all evening, and a heel solid enough to not sink into grass.
-While I chose a neutral snakeskin pattern, you could easily switch these for a nude-to-you leather or a pop of color in leather, suede, or a non-shiny fabric.
+I added a pair of versatile flat sandals so you can be comfortable both on your feet and in the heat.
+While I chose a neutral cork textile, you could easily switch these for a nude-to-you leather, an animal print, or a pop of color in leather, suede, or a non-shiny fabric.

 Spring Outfits for Travel and Sightseeing

 When on travel, you want comfort and ease.
-I recently reviewed these stylish comfort sneakers and think they're perfect for travel.
-Add a crossbody to keep your hands free (I own this one and think it's great quality and the small version a nice size for everyday) and you can visit historical sites and exciting cities without issue.
+Choose shoes that are comfortable (I own these sneakers and find them wider feet friendly).
+Add a bag that can be a crossbody to keep your hands free and you can visit historical sites and exciting cities without issue.

 Spring Outfits for Casual Situations